RenanBilhan/mkt/README.md

 MarketPlace Database Simulation
 Simulação de Banco de Dados de um MarketPlace

+**Credit card test token to use: card number: 4242424242424242 exp month: any future month exp year: any future year
+cvc: any 3 numbers combination (123 for exemple) user name: any name**

+OBS: this toke is provided by StripeAPI and you can find more of them in https://stripe.com/docs/testing#cards for different tests.

 English Description ->
 **For the correct use of the application, you need a Stripe account.
 You can cadastrate at https://stripe.com/br.
 When you complete the cadastration, you can access https://dashboard.stripe.com/test/apikeys, where you can find your Secret API Key and the Public API key.
 You can pass both keys By VM args in the application properties. the properties are already defined.**